 Stand out in the crowd with a boost to your major and experience small, creative classes.
 Complement your hard skills with complex thinking.

-Prospective students may apply for any of our three degrees in Matteo Ricci Institute.
 At Seattle University, students may apply directly to their major of choice at the time of admission.
 Incoming first year students are encouraged to select their Matteo Ricci program at that time.
 Additionally, freshman or sophomore students may transfer into the program.